Why Are Swiss Watches So Expensive?

 - The technical development of the watch and its movement must be done in Switzerland

-- High Quality Components – Only the finest of materials are used to create Swiss watches.
+- High Quality Materials: Only the finest of materials are used to create Swiss watches.
 These components ensure that the watch remains durable and accurate.

-- Production Time – A finely crafted timepiece can take months to produce.
-With high market demand and slow production time, the price of the luxury watches increases.
+- Production Time: The watchmaking process, especially for expensive watches, is a long one.
+A finely crafted timepiece can take months to produce with high manufacturing costs.
+High market demand coupled with slow production time: the price tag of the luxury watches increases.

-- Luxury Image – Swiss made watches embody exclusivity and invoke images of luxury and prestige.
+- Luxury Image: Swiss made watches embody exclusivity, limited quantities and invoke images of luxury and prestige.
 Luxury watch aficionados are prepared to pay a premium for Swiss made timepieces, as price can be perceived as an indication of worth.
 Studies show that people are willing to pay up to 20% more for Swiss watches in order to have the most exclusive timepieces available.